-I work with indviduals.
-The process is usually open-ended and works in an open, friendly and organic manner.
+I work with individuals.
+The process is usually open-ended and works in an organic manner.
 We’d begin by exploring your situation, understanding what is challenging you and where you’d like to see change.
 Exploring can involve talking or the use of psychotherapeutic tools which would help to either further explore an issue or which specifically help to bring about change.

 A lot of what makes therapy work is the unique “chemistry” between the therapist and client.
 So it’s a good idea to meet a potential therapist “in real life” to see how you feel working together.

 For some, the theoretical orientation of the therapist is important.
 I am an integrative therapist, which means I am trained on a number of approaches.
 Below you’ll find some of the theoretical models I draw from and a brief description of each.

 Psychodynamic approaches involve looking at how unconscious aspects of the psyche have an impact in the here and now.
 These can be unearthed by talking about childhood experience and by examining how relationships in the present are being influenced by your own projections.

 The humanistic perspective suggest that within each of us is an innate tendency to grow and to heal.
 Humanistic therapists focus on removing blocks which may prevent this tendency.
 While Humanistic approaches relate to the attitude and perspective of the therapist as much as to specific tools, there are also tools which can help remove blocks.
 These include gestalt and Transpersonal techniques such as chair work, creative visualisation and exploring how you experience feeling in your body.

 Creative approaches such as drawing and guided meditation and visualisation allow exploration of feelings where talking alone is not sufficient.
 Such techniques can help to understand different aspects of our psyche, but also to accelerate processes of transformation.